ari633/michat/README.md

 - 27017 is for the mongodb

 to view the application you can open `http://127.0.0.1:3100/` through your browser. to see the health check of the backend open `http://127.0.0.1:9090/`

-### Time spent
-- 1 hour to read documentaion of socket.io documentaion
-- 1 hour to read the documentation of Mongodb
-- 2 hours to develop frontend and backend

-### Assumptions
-This is an simple application chat with limited design and functionality. for the design i just follow the design guidlines, for the technical side that not mention in the guidelines i was use persistent session. persistent session is a generated unique ID to identify a user as the same person when the user closes the browser and comes back again to connect to the socket.

-### Shortcuts
-for the real-worl application for better development should use design system, design system is a collection of reusable components.

 ### Plan to production
 - to make this application more reliable, scalable and available for 1000 user smoothly we can implement multiple nodes approach